 What is social connectedness about?

-- The Vancouver Foundation’s Connections and Engagement Survey,ii conducted in 2012, measured social connectedness by items such as feeling alone, the number of close friends in one's neighbourhood, getting together with neighbours, and degree of neighbourhood ties.
+- The Vancouver Foundation’s Connect and Engage Survey,iv conducted in 2017, measured social connectedness using indicators such as community members' sense of feeling alone, the number of close friends in one's neighbourhood, involvement in community activities, and degree of neighbourhood ties.

 Why is social connectedness important for health and well-being?

-Building and cultivating social connections benefit both individuals and communities as a whole.
+Building and cultivating social connections benefits both individuals and communities as a whole.
 People with extensive and strong support networks tend to have:

-- better physical health through lower rates of unhealthy behaviours (such as smoking, drinking, and an inactive lifestyle)[i] ,
+- Better physical health due to lower rates of participation in behaviours that negatively impact health (such as smoking, drinking and inactivity).vi

-The Building Resilient Neighbourhoods project in B.C.’s Capital Region has identified the connection between neighbours, residents’ socializing, and connection to civic life as essential characteristics of a resilient community.
-Resilient communities proactively adapt to change and are better able to withstand and respond to threats, stresses, or other disturbances.
+The Building Resilient Neighbourhoods project in Greater Victoria, B.C. has identified the connection between neighbours, residents’ socializing, and connection to civic life as essential characteristics of a resilient community.
+Resilient communities proactively adapt to change and are better able to withstand and respond to threats, stresses and disturbances.

 Did You Know?